UK Local By-Election results as a Barometer of National Political Fortunes

 The current stats are quite interesting, and confirm that the trend away from Labour is persisting at the local level.
 A look back at previous readouts also shows that this trend has persisted almost continuously since shortly after the initial WFP announcement in July 2024.
 After an initial surge in the first couple of months post-election, Tory support has also flat-lined, with continued losses of their seats to Reform.

 The Labour blood-letting is a direct consequence of the degree of unpopularity the current government has already brought upon itself by its treatment of pensioners, its cave-ins to the public sector unions with exorbitant wage settlements, and its apparent complete disdain for the business sector and the farming industry in favour of the public sector and 'the workers'.
 (Interestingly, Labour have struggled to produce a useful definition of this term when challenged on its modern-day relevance - this may be because, like the 'working class' of yester-year, it is arguable as to whether it still actually exists as a homogeneous group in our economically highly diverse and multi-ethnic society.
-Starmer’s latest effort at defining it is “…anyone earning less than £45k p.a…”, which now excludes virtually all salaried professionals and many blue-collar workers of old.
+Starmer’s most recent effort at defining it is “…anyone earning less than £45k p.a…”, which now excludes virtually all salaried professionals and many blue-collar workers of old.
 It begs the question of whether he has already added this group to his 'no-support' list for punitive action - Reeves' extension of the tax threshold freeze would suggest he has).

 But couldn’t this apparent loss of support for Labour just reflect the well-established ‘mid-term unpopularity effect’, whereby by-election results often result in a trouncing for the ruling party’s candidate on the back of government unpopularity ?

 Labour was, after all, given an unusually strong mandate (at least in terms of its majority, despite only polling 25% of the electorate), and as electors, those of us who didn't vote Tory will be naturally reluctant to admit they seem to have made the ‘wrong’ choice this early on in the 5-year term.
 The fact that support for this particular government plummeted so dramatically in just their first 3 months, and has remained alarmingly low ever since, indicates that something really has gone wrong....and that Labour have a 'popularity mountain' to climb before 2029.
+The result also called into question the validity of the 1st past the post system, now that the traditional 2-party system looks to be in its death throes

 Will we get any corroboration of this trend from constituency by-elections ?